 The cost of servicing the debt to pay for the infrastructure is currently being met by money paid to the council by the original development partner, Taylor Wimpey, on the ending of the development agreement with them in 2009, due to Taylor Wimpey’s own financial pressures.

-This money will cover the cost of the debts for a few more years but, after that, the council needs to secure income from the new development partner and house sales.
+The money covered the cost of debts for a few years however now the council are looking to secure income from a new development partner and house sales in the area.

 Revised Wichelstowe Plan

 You can view the most recent version of the Wichelstowe Masterplan by clicking on the link below.